Threats To U.S. Elections Aren't Going Away. What Have The 2020 Democrats Proposed?

 Paper ballot-only voting also is supported by Sens.
 Michael Bennet of Colorado, Cory Booker of New Jersey, Kirsten Gillibrand of New York and Kamala Harris of California.

-Hawaii Rep. Tulsi Gabbard, South Bend, Indiana Mayor Pete Buttigieg, and former Texas Rep. Beto O'Rourke also say they want to require paper ballots for every vote.
+Hawaii Rep. Tulsi Gabbard, South Bend, Ind., Mayor Pete Buttigieg, and former Texas Rep. Beto O'Rourke also say they want to require paper ballots for every vote.

 Vermont Sen. Bernie Sanders has backed legislation about this, but he has not listed it on his official presidential platform.